 This recipe for Honeysuckle Simple Syrup uses foraged wild honeysuckle in a sweet simple syrup that is perfect for cocktails, iced tea, lemonade, and more!

-If you’re in the middle of a honeysuckle bloom, and want to capture the flavor and scent of these edible wildflowers– this syrup is for you.
+If you're in the middle of a honeysuckle bloom, and want to capture the flavor and scent of these edible wildflowers-- try foraging for honeysuckle!

 And probably your backyard.

 When you forage for honeysuckle, look for a specific type.
 You want to find Japanese Honeysuckle (Lonicera japonica).

 Japanese Honeysuckle flowers contain an edible, sweet nectar.

 If you see honeysuckle vines taking over your backyard, your local park, and your favorite hiking trail, those vines are probably the invasive Japanese Honeysuckle.